evanthebouncy/bandit_robots/README.md

 First, make sure the code can be run over a small-scale instance locally, i.e. only 1% of the total data

-Second, turn the full-scale running process into a python script (of diff arguments in case of multiple cases), experiment.py and run\_experiment.py (holds arguments only)
+Second, turn the full-scale running process into a python script (of diff arguments in case of multiple cases), experiment.py and run\_experiment.sh (holds arguments only)

 Add the python script to the git repo